tybottorff/bottorffdocs/notes/literature_notes.md

  - CD19<sup>+</sup> B cell proportions higher in patients with irAEs
 # Early rise in brain damage markers and high ICOS expression in CD4<sup>+</sup> and CD8<sup>+</sup> T cells during checkpoint inhibitor-induced encephalomyelitis
  - ICOS expression on T cells mirrored severity of encephalomyelitis over course of recovery, also see ICOS expression on T cells of other patients with severe irAEs (moreso than in patients without irAEs)
+# Editorial: quantification and prediction of T cell crossreactivity through experimental and computational methods
+ - crossreactivity is the basis for heterologous immunity
+ - computational tools for predicting crossreactivity: MatchTope (structure-based clustering of pMHCs likely to be recognized by same TCR), PepSim (also looks at pMHC structure for similarities), CrossDome (predicts risk for off-target toxicity in immunotherapy)
 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)